 Comparisons Between Companies

 The most effective way to use the Relative Strength Index is to assist in choosing between high-caliber companies.
 If you are looking into a couple of excellent stocks, both of which have solid financial situations and excellent management teams, the RSI could help you decide between them.

-All other things being equal, the stock which displays the lowest RSI is one which is the most oversold.
+All other things being equal, the stock which displays the lowest RSI is the one that is the most oversold.

 Identifying Undervalued Opportunities